It can be confusing to compare the cheapest iPhone plans and make sure you're spending the least amount of money.

 If you're an iPhone user, there's no doubt you're always keeping an eye out for the cheapest cell phone plans for iPhones.
 Fortunately, you've got plenty of options.
 All of the major cell phone companies, plus many smaller independent ones, offer a variety of plans.

-Whether you're looking at unlimited talk and text data plans or just need a cheap iPhone plan for texting and calling, there's something for everyone's needs.
+Whether you're looking for unlimited talk and text data plans or just need a cheap iPhone plan for texting and calling, there's something for everyone's needs.
 In this guide to the cheapest iPhone plans, I'll compare and break down what's available from which carriers and how much it will cost you.

 iPhone Plan Comparison

 While several mobile carriers seem to be stuck in a marketing strategy that uses various incarnations of the word "simple", doing an iPhone plan comparison is anything but.
 With a multitude of possible combinations of buying, leasing, or installment agreements, plus a wide range of service options, nailing down the right one for you can be dizzying.
 Here are some tips to make it easier for you to compare great iPhone deals:

 - Consider your device.
 Are you the type of person who always wants immediate access to the newest iPhone?
 Or do you try to stretch out your investment by hanging onto that older model for as long as possible?
 If you're bringing your own device you can rule out carriers with a comprehensive iPhone upgrade plan such as AT&T Next.

 - Assess your usage.
 Before you compare iPhone plans, monitor your current data usage for at least one billing cycle.
 This will allow you to get an idea of exactly how much you actually need so that you don't waste money buying too many data, or end up running out before the month is up.
 You'll also want to consider whether you frequently use tethering.
 Many plans limit your use of your device as a mobile hotspot.